- Understand before You Develop

 The cooperating TG is responsible for:

-- Rank-ordering the shared story such that it gets into his or her team’s appropriate sprint to meet the requesting team’s needs.
+- Rank-ordering the shared story such that it gets into their team’s appropriate sprint to meet the requesting team’s needs.

 Note: This may be in the same sprint if the two teams are on the same cycle, or an overlapping one if not.